yibinouyang/ouyang_wang_rouku/README.md

 # Ouyangyibin & Wangjianghaonan ROUKU PROJECT
 ## ROUKU

-Rokuflashback app-- is a mobile-first audio / video app  that user can login filter by medium / genre and select a movie, tv show or audio based on user profile.
+Rokuflashback app-- is a mobile-first audio and video app  that user can login filter by medium or genre and select a movie, tv show or audio based on user profile.